piyushsachdeva/10weeksofcloudops/Week8/README.md

 ## Steps

-1. Create an AWS Lambda function.
-You can do this using the AWS Lambda console or the AWS CLI.
+1. Create a Serverless function.
+You can do this using the either the cloud management console or the cloud provider CLI.
 2. Write the code for your function.
 Your function should handle incoming HTTP requests and return a response.
-3. Deploy your function to AWS Lambda.
+3. Deploy your function to the cloud.
-4. Create an API Gateway resource and configure it to trigger your Lambda function.
+4. Create an API Gateway resource or HTTP trigger and configure it to trigger your Serverless function.
 5. Test your API by sending HTTP requests to the API Gateway resource.
-6. Write IaC for your Lambda Function, so that you can use code to deploy it.
+6. Write IaC for your Serverless Function, so that you can use code to deploy it.
-You can use any one of the following: Terraform, CloudFormation or Pulumi.
+You can use any one of the following: Terraform or Pulumi.
-7. Setup a GitHub repository where you will push your lambda function code and IaC code.
+7. Setup a GitHub repository where you will push your serverless function code and IaC code.
-8. Setup a CICD pipeline using GitHub Actions to deploy your Lambda Function if a push or change is made to the code in the repo.
+8. Setup a CICD pipeline using GitHub Actions or tool of your choice to deploy your Function if a push or change is made to the code in the repo.

 ## Examples